Body Piercing FAQ’s

 Does it hurt?

-The piercers here at the studio use the latest in techniques to help make your piercing process as quick and pain free as possible.
-There will always a be certain amount of discomfort, which will vary from person to person but we will do our best to keep this to a minimum for you.
+Our piercers use the latest professional techniques to help make your piercing process as quick and pain free as possible.
+There will always be a small amount of discomfort, which will vary from person to person.

 What jewellery do you use?

-How soon can I change the jewellery and how long will it take to heal?
+How long will my piercing take to heal?

 What are the chances of my piercing getting infected?

 It is very rare to develop a genuine infection in a fresh piercing when following the aftercare instructions given to you by your piercer, however piercings can change slightly in appearance throughout the healing process.
 What a lot of people tend to perceive as an infection is generally irritation which can be easily fixed.
 We would recommend giving our piercers a visit as soon as you can (give us a call on 0208 549 4705 to book an appointment) and they will instruct you on the next best step.
 It is very important that you do not remove your jewellery from the piercing if you believe it is infected.